muhlbach/econometric_causality/README.md

-# econometric_causality
+# Econometric Causality
-This repo implements various econometric and ML approaches to causal inference
+This repo implements various econometric and ML approaches to causal inference.